daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 ![Easy Ensemble Confusion Matrix](https://user-images.githubusercontent.com/70437668/139254610-8729394f-7de3-4f55-8f46-f5910f2c4847.jpg)

+#### RUS Boost

-RUS Boost: Several methods taking advantage of boosting have been designed.
+Several methods taking advantage of boosting have been designed.
 RUSBoostClassifier randomly under-sample the dataset before to perform a boosting iteration.
 Random under-sampling integrating in the learning of an AdaBoost classifier.
 During learning, the problem of class balancing is alleviated by random under-sampling the sample at each iteration of the boosting algorithm.

 https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.ensemble.RUSBoostClassifier.html?highlight=rusboost#imblearn.ensemble.RUSBoostClassifier

 ![RUS Boost Confusion Matrix](https://user-images.githubusercontent.com/70437668/139254624-1849c05c-436f-417b-8fbc-3242c3679600.jpg)

+#### XGBoost

 "Boosting is a strong alternative to bagging.
 Instead of aggregating predictions, boosters turn weak learners into strong learners by focusing on where the individual models (usually Decision Trees) went wrong.
 In Gradient Boosting, individual models train upon the residuals, the difference between the prediction and the actual results.
 Instead of aggregating trees, gradient boosted trees learns from errors during each boosting round.